scsm-ua/kirtan-guide-en/songs/kobe-hobe-bolo-se-dina-amar.md

     sakale mānada,    āpani amānī,
         hoye āsvādibo nāma-rasa-sār

-Considering myself lower than a blade of grass, bringing the quality of forbearance into my heart, showing respect to all, myself being freed from all false pride— when will I taste the essence of the liquid nectar of the Holy Name?
+Considering myself lower than a blade of grass, bringing the quality of forbearance into my heart, showing respect to all, myself being freed from all false pride — when will I taste the essence of the liquid nectar of the Holy Name?

 #### 3